Find Grad Schools

 12 Yearly Graduations

 Georgia College & State University comes in at #8 on our list of the most popular colleges offering master's degrees in school librarian/school library media specialist.
+Roughly 6,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,508 per year, while in-state graduate students, on average, pay $5,292 per year.
 During the most recent year for which we have data, 12 people received their master's degree in school librarian/school library media specialist from Georgia College.
-Of these students, 100% were women and 20% were members of underrepresented racial-ethnic groups.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #8